 2. Good Source of Vitamin E

 Grapeseed oil contains a good amount of vitamin E, which is an important antioxidant that most people could use more of.
-Compared to olive oil, it offers about double the vitamin E!
-This is huge, because vitamin E benefits immunity greatly, as well as several other important bodily functions.
-(8)
+Compared to olive oil, it offers about double the vitamin E.

 3. Zero Trans Fat and Non-hydrogenated

-PUFAs are not usually the best choice for cooking because they’re known to oxidize easily and become “toxic.”
-However, grapeseed oil has a moderately higher smoke point than olive oil or certain other PUFA vegetable oils (more on this topic below).
-(9)
+PUFAs are not usually the best choice for cooking because they’re known to oxidize easily, which causes them to become “toxic.”
+However, grapeseed oil has a moderately higher smoke point than olive oil and certain other PUFA oils.

-If we compare the amount of omega-6s in grapeseed oil to other vegetable oils, we find that grapeseed has one of the highest levels.
+If we compare the amount of omega-6s in grapeseed oil to other fats, we find that grapeseed has one of the highest levels.
 Here are how different oils stack up: